 So if writers and readers can compromise on this, we'll be in a great place, I think.

 Is Likeability Sexist?

-Images via IMDB, hollywoodreporter.com, and aboutyoublog.com.
+Images via IMDB, hollywoodreporter.com, my own files, and wallpaperflare.com.

 Why I Hate James Pat...